bitcoinjs/bitcoinjs-lib/README.md

 ```

 **NOTE**: If you expect this library to run on an iOS 10 device, ensure that you are using [buffer@5.0.5](https://www.npmjs.com/package/buffer) or greater.

-### Flow

-Definitions for [Flow typechecker](https://flowtype.org/) are available in flow-typed repository.

-[You can either download them directly](https://github.com/flowtype/flow-typed/blob/master/definitions/npm/bitcoinjs-lib_v2.x.x/flow_v0.17.x-/bitcoinjs-lib_v2.x.x.js) from the repo, or with the flow-typed CLI

-    # npm install -g flow-typed
-    $ flow-typed install -f 0.27 bitcoinjs-lib@2.2.0 # 0.27 for flow version, 2.2.0 for bitcoinjs-lib version

-The definitions are complete and up to date with version 2.2.0.
-The definitions are maintained by [@runn1ng](https://github.com/runn1ng).

 ## Examples